Grafton in Ozaukee County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-43° Touch for map.
+43° 18.573′ N, 87° 57.105′ W. Marker is in Grafton, Wisconsin, in Ozaukee County.
+Marker is at the intersection of Green Bay Road and Falls Road, on the right when traveling north on Green Bay Road.
+Touch for map.
 Marker is in this post office area: Grafton WI 53024, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Blues Trail: Paramount Records (a few steps from this marker); Lime Kiln Dam Removal (approx. 0.3 miles away); Lime Kiln Dam (approx. 0.3 miles away); Grafton Lime Kilns (approx. 0.3 miles away); Paramount Records Legacy (approx. 0.6 miles away); Origin of Cedar Creek / Mills on the Creek (approx. 1.9 miles away); The First 100 Years (approx. 1.9 miles away); Concordia Mill (approx. 2 miles away).
+The Blues Trail: Paramount Records (a few steps from this marker); Lime Kiln Dam Removal (approx. 0.3 miles away); Lime Kiln Dam (approx. 0.3 miles away); Grafton Lime Kilns (approx. 0.3 miles away); Paramount Records Legacy (approx. 0.6 miles away); Welcome to the Grafton Riverwalk (approx. ¾ mile away); Origin of Cedar Creek / Mills on the Creek (approx. 1.9 miles away); The First 100 Years (approx. 1.9 miles away).
 Touch for a list and map of all markers in Grafton.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 9, 2015, by Devon Polzar of Port Washington, Wisconsin.
-This page has been viewed 249 times since then and 27 times this year.
+It was originally submitted on August 9, 2015, by Devon Polzar of Port Washington, Wisconsin.
+This page has been viewed 327 times since then and 5 times this year.
 Photos: 1, 2. submitted on August 9, 2015, by Devon Polzar of Port Washington, Wisconsin. • Andrew Ruppenstein was the editor who published this page.